 It is a representation of one idea or concept with another image or object.
 The word “metaphor” comes from the Greek word “meta” which means “beyond” and “phorein” which means “to carry.”

-A visual metaphor carries meaning beyond its literal interpretation.
+It carries meaning beyond its literal interpretation.
 The most common type of visual metaphor is an object substitution where one object represents another object or idea that it is not actually related to.

 Examples include the use of arrows to represent movement and lines to represent energy.